Physically motivated modeling of LyC escape fraction during reionization: Results

 Finally, in fig.~\ref{fig:properties escape modes} we explore the correlation of the two escape modes with other galactic properties.
 For this purpose we separate the sample of galaxies into two groups: one with $\log (H/\mathrm{cm}) > 21.3$ containing the \textit{loc}-mode, and one with $\log (H/\mathrm{cm}) < 20.8$ containing the \textit{ext}-mode.
 We then examine the correlation of these groups separately in relation to various galactic properties.

 From the top panels we see that there is a significant difference between the two groups with respect to dependencies on galactic gas mass and metallicity.

-For small disk scale heights, $\langle f_\mathrm{esc} \rangle$ does not significantly depend on the metallicity, but is highly sensitive to the gas mass.
+For small scale heights (\textit{ext}-mode), $\langle f_\mathrm{esc} \rangle$ does not significantly depend on the metallicity, but is highly sensitive to the gas mass.
 All galaxies with significant escape fractions have $10^{-4}<Z<10^{-2}$ and $M_\mathrm{gas}\lesssim 10^7$~M$_\odot$.
-We can thus conclude that the \textit{ext}-mode is characterized by low gas mass, in addition to low disk scale heights and SFR, indicating that the bulk of the galaxies in this mode are limited in their LyC escape by gas absorption $\tau_\mathrm{HI}$.
+We can thus conclude that the \textit{ext}-mode is characterized by low gas mass, in addition to low scale heights and SFR, indicating that the bulk of the galaxies in this mode are limited in their LyC escape by gas absorption $\tau_\mathrm{HI}$.

 Finally, within the sample of galaxies with a gas mass of approximately $10^{6.5}$M$_\odot$, we observe an evolution of $\langle f_\mathrm{esc} \rangle$ in relation to metallicity.
 For $Z<10^{-3.5}$, $\langle f_\mathrm{esc} \rangle$ increases with increasing metallicity, as in this regime dust absorption is expected to have minimal impact, while the enhancement of metal line cooling facilitates star formation, thereby contributing to a higher escape fraction.
 However, for $Z>10^{-3}$, this trend reverses due to the growing significance of dust absorption, which outweighs the additional star formation resulting from more efficient cooling.